 - Lampshaded as a plot point in the episode "One for the Angels", where the CMOT Dibbler type uses his schtick to distract and delay Death, saving a young girl's life.

-- One episode of Step by Step revolved around J.T. getting a job at a car dealership with the word "Honest", he lampshades the trope later when he tells his stepmom that he keeps the owner honest.
+- Step by Step: One episode revolves around J.T. getting a job at a car dealership with the word "Honest".
+He lampshades the trope later when he tells his stepmom that he keeps the owner honest.

 - Only Fools and Horses.

 - "Del Boy" Trotter is a relatively sympathetic example.

 - In his first appearance, Boycie is offered Trigger's car as part of a poker bet.
 His response: "You must be joking, I sold it to him!"

 - Due South: In one episode, Benton and Ray went undercover at a used-car dealership which was fencing stolen cars.
 While the real car salesmen were examples of this trope, it was subverted when ever-honest Constable Fraser proved to be an excellent car salesman simply by telling people the truth and helping them find the car they wanted.
 (Okay, and by inadvertently being a magnet to female car buyers.)

 - Family Matters: Explicitly lampshaded when Laura wants to buy a car from "Honest Joe's Used Car Dealership".
 Carl immediately warns against patronizing any business with "Honest" in the name.

 - Breaking Bad/Better Call Saul: Saul Goodman is essentially an Amoral Attorney with Ambulance Chaser trimmings (including the garish advertising)... but, with all the underworld connections, ad-sense, fashion aesthetic, business savvy, situational awareness, people-reading skills, morals, and crooked-but-harmless persona more generally associated with an outright Honest John and borderline con-man.
 His name is even suspiciously close to "it's all good, man", which should tip you off.